 Wood, metal or PVC Frames?

-CAT’s eco-building experts recommend good quality timber frames.
-These require little energy to manufacture, can last for over 50 years, and can then be renovated rather than replaced.
+We recommend good quality timber frames.
+These use less energy in manufacturing, can last for over 50 years, and can then be renovated rather than replaced.

 In contrast, uPVC window frames require more energy to manufacture and lead to higher pollution problems at manufacture and disposal.
 Aluminium manufacture involves a lot of energy use and pollution and some frame coatings make recycling difficult.
 This is not ideal for such a high-value material, so if you have to use aluminium, look for anodized frames.